xavllorom/getting-and-cleaning-data/CodeBook.md

 The name of the file where the tidy data set corresponding to the summarized information have to be saved

 The steps followed were:
-Load training, test , features, subjects and activity sets.
++Load training, test , features, subjects and activity sets.
-Set features labels to training and test data sets columns names Add a new column to activity data set with the description Extract mean and standard deviation variables from training and test sets to create two new data sets.
++Set features labels to training and test data sets columns names +Add a new column to activity data set with the description +Extract mean and standard deviation variables from training and test sets to create two new data sets.
-Merge training and test sets.
++Merge training and test sets.
 As test and training data have the same structure and as we know that the subjects were 'randomly separated' actually is not a merge but the files were concatenated
-Writes a tidy data set with the structure processed The first tidy data set is written to the file indicated in the second parameter.
++Writes a tidy data set with the structure processed +The first tidy data set is written to the file indicated in the second parameter.
-From the new data set calculates the summarized information by subject and activity creating a new data set Writes a second data set with the summarized information.
++From the new data set calculates the summarized information by subject and activity creating a new data set.
++Writes a second data set with the summarized information.
-The resulting data set is written to the file indicated in the third parameter.
++The resulting data set is written to the file indicated in the third parameter.

 #Tidy data set
 Observations